We are a family-run flower farm specializing in growing unique, uncommon and heirloom flowers

 What started as a tiny backyard cutting garden years ago has blossomed into a thriving research and education farm, specializing in giving flower lovers the tools and information they need to grow the gardens of their dreams.
 While much has changed, family is still the heart of Floret, and we are so fortunate to have the opportunity to spend our days working with a terrific team that shares our vision of bringing more beauty into the world.

-And every day, I still feel the same as I did when I delivered my first order: that giving someone a simple bouquet can create real connections and transform lives.
-My goal is to help you, too, to cultivate more beauty in your everyday life, and experience the magic of nature through flowers.
+And every day, I’m reminded of what I realized when I delivered that first order: that giving someone a simple bouquet can create real connections and transform lives.
+My goal is to help you, too, to cultivate more beauty in your everyday life and experience the magic of nature through flowers.